happypeter/LGCB/book/bash-intro.md

 _Kernel_)Almost all Linux distributions supply a shell program from the GNU Project called bash, so does ubuntu.

-The name `bash` is short for `Bourne Again SHell` a program written by Steve Bourne.
+The name __bash__ is short for "Bourne Again SHell" a program written by Steve Bourne.

 ## Terminal Emulators
-When using a graphical user interface, we need another program called a terminal emulator to interact with the shell.
+When using a graphical user interface, we need another program called a __terminal emulator__ to interact with the shell.
 If we look through our desktop menus, we will probably find one.
-Ubuntu by defualt uses gnome-terminal, though it's likely called simply “terminal” on our menu.
+Ubuntu by defualt uses __gnome-terminal__, though it's likely called simply __terminal__ on our menu.
 You can take terminal as nothing but a simple window, it by itself does nothing but give us access to the shell.